tigerand/perrno/README.md

 *strerrno* is the same as *perrno* except that the pointer returned points to the error message that is possibly the same as returned by _perror_ C library function, except that it can't get messed by in a multi-threaded program and such.

 Both of these functions are MT Safe.
+The pointers returned can be passed as arguments to other functions, and whatnot, without fear.
+They are pointers to const char arrays, so hopefully users of this code are smart enough not to change the strings themselves.